 GIS data for trails in the Vallejo region is limited.
 Available data from the Solano County was included in mapping but was not field verified.
 The District should work to gather additional GIS data and input on available trails in the area.

 Indoor Facilities

-Find the indoor facilities included in the inventory in Table 5.
+Find the Indoor facilities included in the inventory in the table below on the following table.
 Currently, GVRD offers a variety of indoor opportunities at four facilities.

 Table 5: Summary of GVRD Indoor Locations